aferrate/symfony5_api_cars/README.md

 # Sample API project with Symfony 5 and Docker
 ### Install

-set your db url (assuming you use mysql on port 3306 and user and pass is root):
+set your db url on .env file inside cars folder (assuming you use mysql on port 3306 and user and pass is root):
 ```
 DATABASE_URL="mysql://root:root@mysql:3306/<your-db-name>"
 ```